Slicer/Slicer/Docs/developer_guide/python_faq.md

 ## How to connect GUI widget events to Python code

 Slicer uses [Qt](https://www.qt.io/) toolkit for providing graphical user interface (GUI).
 Qt is made avaialable in Python via [PythonQt](https://mevislab.github.io/pythonqt/).
-Using this Python wrapper, a GUI widget event - it is called `signal` in Qt - can be connected to Python function using the syntax: *someQtWidgetObject*.*signalName*.connect(*slotName*).
+Using this Python wrapper, a GUI widget event - it is called a `signal` in Qt - can be connected to a Python function using the syntax: *someQtWidgetObject*.*signalName*.connect(*slotName*).

 For example, a QProgressBar will have [these signals](https://doc.qt.io/qt-5/qprogressbar.html#signals) such as valueChanged.
 Therefore a Python function can be connected like this: